ALL ARTICLES ABOUTJeanne Cooper

 “The Young and the Restless” brought the soap opera community to tears this past May with an emotional and very well planned memorial for the late Jeanne Cooper (Katherine Chancellor), who passed away due to an illness that same month.
 And now the sudser is pulling out all of the stops yet again to honor the character Cooper played for 40 years.
 The emotional storyline has already begun playing out with several of Genoa City’s residents receiving letters from the grand dame, and Doug Davidson (Paul Williams) says this is just the start of a powerful story arc that will change the small Wisconsin town in more ways than one.

-As first noted on the Friday, August 16 episode of CBS' "The Young and the Restless," several of Katherine Chancellor's (Jeanne Cooper) friends and family received postcards informing them to be at the grand dames home on that particular date and at "8:00pm sharp."
-Yesterday, following news of when the show will honor the life of Katherine on screen, the soap unveiled a website dedicated to the character that includes a gallery that breaks down the postcards each of her friends and family received, some of which were sent before Katherine decided to have people gather at her home.
-The postcards were written by the writers of the show, of course.
+As first noted on the Friday, August 16 episode of CBS' "The Young and the Restless," several of Katherine Chancellor's friends and family received postcards informing them to be at the grand dames home on that particular date and at "8:00pm sharp."
+Yesterday, following news of when the show will honor the life of Katherine on screen, the show unveiled a website dedicated to character that includes a gallery on the site that breaks down the postcards each of her friends and family received, some of which were sent before Katherine decided to have people gather at her home.